Generation of current vortex by spin current in Rashba systems

 In order to simulate the above model numerically, we use a Lanczos transformation that maps the two-dimensional Rashba system to a chain representation~\cite{BLDMRG,BLDMRGRashba}.
-The Hamiltonian then becomes purely one-dimensional and matrix-product-state techniques can be used to calculate the ground state and simulate the time-evolution with high accuracy~\cite{White92,PhysRevLett.91.147902,ReviewSchmitteckert}.
+The Hamiltonian then becomes purely one-dimensional and matrix-product-state techniques can be used to calculate the ground state and simulate the time evolution with high accuracy~\cite{White92,PhysRevLett.91.147902,ReviewSchmitteckert}.
 To be precise, we utilize a tensor-network representation in which each tight-binding chain is split into two branches corresponding to different spin indices (pseudospin indices for the Rashba case)~\cite{TNImpurity,BLDMRGRashba}.
 This significantly reduces the numerical effort compared with a regular matrix-product state.
 Figure~\ref{figTN} displays the tensor network in the usual graphical notation.

 For the numerical calculations, the tight-binding chain and the Lanczos representation of the Rashba system are each truncated to 500 sites.
-The time evolution is carried out using the time-evolving block decimation with a second-order Suzuki-Trotter decomposition and a time step of $0.1 \, t^{-1}$~\cite{PhysRevLett.91.147902}.
+The time evolution is carried out using the time-evolving block decimation with a second-order Suzuki-Trotter decomposition and a time step $0.025$~\cite{PhysRevLett.91.147902}.
 For all simulated times the truncation error is kept below $10^{-7}$.
-In the Supplemental Material~\cite{SuppMat}, the Lanczos transformation is described in further detail and the accuracy of the numerical results is checked by confirming that they are in accordance with the spin continuity equations.
+In the Supplemental Material.~\cite{SuppMat}, the Lanczos transformation and the accuracy of the numerical results are discussed in further detail.